LongMingWei/SC1015-DSAI-B128-Team-9/README.md

 ## Project/Code Outline

+EDA
 - Dropped variables that are definitely irrelevant to our problem statement (such as name)
 - Removed a row with non-numerical data for capture rate and rows with null values of weight (make up a very small minority of our dataset)
 - Analysed weight distribution and decided not to remove outliers
 - Analysed correlation of numerical variables with weight
 - Converted certain numerical variables into categorical ones and analysed correlation of numerical predictors with weight (also analysed their count to see if their distributions/boxplots are reliable)
 - Filled up missing values of percentage male and type2 to complete the above process

+Regression
 - Grouped categorical values (with similar boxplots) of certain variables into one value and made new columns based on the new grouping using lambda function
 - Used OneHotEncoder to split the categorical columns into separate new columns and put these new columns into a new dataframe
 - Concatenating the new dataframe with the numerical variables, including the response, we get a clean and prepared dataframe for our Machine Learning segment
 - Fitted the new dataframe into linear regression and random forest regression models and analysed importance of variables
+- Linear regression without outliers fared better than with outliers, but certain distributions of variables have changed such as is_legendary_1 whose coefficient was negative instead of positive in linear regression with outliers
 - Still used OneHotEncoder for random forest as decision trees still decide based on 'largeness' of values, which hierarchical data created by LabelEncoder will affect its accuracy
 - Random forest was slightly less accurate even with GridSearchCV (slightly lower train R^2 and higher test MSE) than linear regression due to its overfitting and bias due to basing its decision on many decision trees and nodes, same case without outliers